tedelm/PowershellFalcox/README.md

 - [ ]  Create "Set-FalcoXConfigLocal" functionality - Working on it!
 - [ ]  Create Set-FalcoXConfig functionality - Working on it!
 - [x]  Create Get-FalcoXConfig functionality - Working on it!
+- [ ]  Add Esc protocoll lookup - Working on it!
 - [ ]  VTX channel mapping, not verified - Working on it!
 - [x]  Cli: Version - Done!
 - [ ]  Speed up restore cmdlet - Working on it!